Does Anxiety Go Away? How To Manage Living With Anxiety

 Who experiences anxiety?

-Anyone can experience anxiety.
+Anyone can experience anxiety and panic attacks.
 Anxiety disorders are one of the most common mental health challenges in the world.
 In fact, the Anxiety and Depression Association of America (ADAA) reports that "according to the World Health Organization (WHO), one in thirteen globally experiences anxiety."
 This equates to around 40 million Americans every year.

 Anxiety doesn't only affect adults; the percentage of children diagnosed with anxiety has been increasing over the years.